 Melody Smalls

-Executive Vice President, Global Human Resources, Allen Media Group
+Executive Vice President, Chief Human Resources Officer, Allen Media Group

-Melody Smalls serves as executive vice president of global human resources for Allen Media Group.
-In her role, Melody oversees global human resources strategy for all Allen Media Group divisions: Entertainment Studios, Entertainment Studios Networks, The Weather Channel, Allen Media Broadcasting, Entertainment Studios Motion Pictures, Freestyle Digital Media, Local Now and The Grio.
-She also spearheads security and facilities operations teams across the company.
+Melody Smalls serves as executive vice president and chief human resources officer for Allen Media Group.
+In her role, Melody oversees human resources strategy and operations for all Allen Media Group divisions: Entertainment Studios, Entertainment Studios Networks, The Weather Channel, Allen Media Broadcasting, Entertainment Studios Motion Pictures, Freestyle Digital Media, Local Now, The Grio and HBCUgo.

 Previously, Melody served as Chief Human Resources and Compliance Officer at The Weather Channel television network, where she led the development and execution of all human resource strategies and acted as a trusted advisor to senior executives on all human capital matters.

-Prior to joining The Weather Channel, Melody served as director of human resources for Turner Broadcasting System, Inc., leading human resources for Turner’s entertainment and animation networks: TNT, TBS, TCM and Cartoon Network.
-She has also served in various human resources roles at MTV Networks, First Chicago Trust Company, JP Morgan and Chase Manhattan Bank.
+Prior to joining The Weather Channel, Melody served as vice president of human resources for Turner Broadcasting System, Inc., leading human resources for Turner’s global corporate functions as well as their entertainment and animation networks: TNT, TBS, TCM, Cartoon Network.
+She has also served in various human resources roles at MTV Networks, First Chicago Trust Company, JP Morgan, and Chase Manhattan Bank.

 Education: